grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 Grafana Alerting is built on the Prometheus model of designing alerting systems.
 It has an internal alert generator responsible for scheduling and evaluating alert rules, as well as an internal alert receiver responsible for grouping, inhibiting, silencing, and sending notifications.
 Grafana doesn’t use Prometheus as its alert generator because Grafana Alerting needs to work with many other data sources in addition to Prometheus.
 However, it does use Alertmanager as its alert receiver.

 Alerts are sent to the alert receiver where they are routed, grouped, inhibited, silenced and notified.
 In Grafana Alerting, the default alert receiver is the Alertmanager embedded inside Grafana, and is referred to as the Grafana Alertmanager.
-However, you can use other Alertmanagers too, and these are referred to as [External Alertmanagers][external-alertmanagers].
+However, you can use other Alertmanagers too, and these are referred to as [External Alertmanagers](ref:external-alertmanagers).

-{{% docs/reference %}}
-[external-alertmanagers]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/set-up/configure-alertmanager"
-[external-alertmanagers]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/set-up/configure-alertmanager"
-[notification-policies]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/notifications/notification-policies"
-[notification-policies]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/fundamentals/notifications/notification-policies"
-{{% /docs/reference %}}